 Roux-en-Y (roo-en-wy) gastric bypass.
 This procedure is the most common method of gastric bypass.
 This surgery is typically not reversible.
 It works by decreasing the amount of food you can eat at one sitting and reducing absorption of nutrients.

-The surgeon cuts across the top of your stomach, sealing it off from the rest of your stomach.
+The surgeon cuts across the top of the stomach, sealing it off from the rest of the stomach.
 The resulting pouch is about the size of a walnut and can hold only about an ounce of food.
-Normally, your stomach can hold about 3 pints of food.
+Typically, the stomach can hold about 3 pints of food.

 Then, the surgeon cuts the small intestine and sews part of it directly onto the pouch.
 Food then goes into this small pouch of stomach and then directly into the small intestine sewn to it.
-Food bypasses most of your stomach and the first section of your small intestine, and instead enters directly into the middle part of your small intestine.
+Food bypasses most of the stomach and the first section of the small intestine, and instead enters directly into the middle part of the small intestine.

 Biliopancreatic diversion with duodenal switch.
 This is a two-part surgery in which the first step involves performing a procedure similar to a sleeve gastrectomy.
 The second surgery involves connecting the end portion of the intestine to the duodenum near the stomach (duodenal switch and biliopancreatic diversion), bypassing the majority of the intestine.